Things to Consider When Interacting with People with Disabilities

 The fact someone isn’t in a wheelchair or isn’t displaying any visible signs of disability, that doesn’t mean they don’t have a disability.
 Some people suffer intellectual or other types of disabilities that aren’t immediately visible to the naked eye.
 They are often called “invisible disabilities”.

 For instance, if someone’s parked in a handicapped spot and they don’t appear to have a disability, don’t confront them.
 They probably have a good reason why they parked there.
 So, the best strategy is to act kindly and respectfully towards everyone and not jump to conclusions.
 Just looking at a person doesn’t actually help you figure out if they have a problem or not.

 As AC MedTran staff explains it, what usually happens is that people get anxious or angry with people who, according to them, are “faking their disability” to get attention.

 This leads to frustration and hurt feelings on both ends which is never good, especially not for the person with a disability.
 Do understand that some disabilities vary from day to day: the fact a person needed a wheelchair yesterday doesn’t mean they’ll need it today… maybe they’ll just need a cane or a helping hand.
 This doesn’t mean they’re faking their disability – they just have good days and bad days.

 Don’t Play with Service Dogs

 Service dogs are well trained and cute, but they are not regular dogs you can cuddle with all day long.
-They are trained to help the person with the disability do their necessary performance tasks, and you disrupting the dog’s regular routine may distract the dog from helping their owner perform.
+They are trained to help the person with a disability and do their necessary performance tasks.
+If you disrupt the dog’s regular routine, you may distract the dog from helping their owner perform.
 Also, don’t give a service dog any treats or food without the owner’s permission.